pulumi/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/deploy-changes.md

 ---
-title: Deploy the Changes | Google Cloud
+title_tag: Deploy the Changes | Google Cloud
-h1: Deploy the Changes
-linktitle: Deploy changes
 meta_desc: This page provides an overview of how deploy changes to a Google Cloud project.
+title: Deploy changes
+h1: "Pulumi & Google Cloud: Deploy changes"
 weight: 7
 menu:
   clouds: